 Getting Started with Subscriptions

-Before getting started, ensure you are in the Launch List by clicking Explore ReCharge at the top of your Dashboard, this unlocks the settings shown in this guide.
-If you see the Subscription options below, you are already in the list.
+Note: We advise you ensure that you are on the Launch List by clicking Explore ReCharge at the top of your dashboard.
+This unlocks the settings shown in this guide.

 - The products you want to offer for subscription.

 - How often the customer will be charged.